 2. Black Olives

-Recommended option if you enjoy capers and don’t have any green olives.
+Recommended option if you enjoy capers and don’t have any green ones.

-Black olives have spent longer on the tree before being picked resulting is a softer, less intense flavored fruit.
+Black olives have spent longer on the tree before being picked, resulting in a softer, less intense flavored fruit.
 They will provide your dish with a much less intense burst of salty, bitter taste.
-To get the best possible flavor, buy olives from your local delicatessen rather than buying the ones sold in jars.
+To get the best possible flavor, buy olives from your local delicatessen for a better quality product.

 3. Nasturtium Buds

-You can buy this plant from gardening stores and some specialist food sellers stock it too.
-Your best option may be to simply grow your own nasturtium so that you have this uncommon cooking ingredient on tap!
+You can buy this plant from gardening stores, and some specialist food sellers stock it too.
+A better option may be to grow nasturtium seeds at home.
+You’ll have access to the buds whenever they’re in season.

-If you’d like to get loads more ideas for edible flowers be sure to check out this guide to the best edible flowers.
+If you’d like to get loads more ideas for edible flowers, be sure to check out this guide on the best edible flowers.

 4. Fresh thyme